Chuni Lal: Career

 Chuni Lal had lost a large volume of blood and died by the time a helicopter could airlift him to nearest Army Hospital.
 For his actions in battle, Nb Sub Chuni Lal was posthumously awarded the Ashok Chakra on 15 August 2007 for saving the lives of his fellow men, displaying most conspicuous bravery, demonstrating battle field leadership and laying down his life to protect the country.

-Nb Sub Chuni Lal is survived by his wife Chinta Devi, and three children - son and two daughters.
-His wifeChinta Devi received his Ashok Chakra medal from the President of India at the Republic Day Parade of 26 January 2008.
+Nb Sub Chuni Lal was survived by his wife Chinta Devi, and three children — a son and two daughters.
+His wife, Chinta Devi, received his Ashok Chakra medal from the President of India at the Republic Day Parade of 26 January 2008.

-Gallantry Awards
+Gallantry awards

-Ashoka Chakra Award Details
+Ashoka Chakra Award details

 The published details of the Ashoka Chakra Award:

 Vir Chakra Award Citation

 The citation for the Vir Chakra reads as follows: